Jones slopes and coarse volume of near-alternating links: Stable coefficients and volume bounds

-This implies that the 2nd coefficient of the sum is equal to the 2nd coefficient of the colored Jones polynomial of the link with the diagram $D_r$.
-Since $D_r$ is adequate, we may apply Theorem \ref{thm:dlcoeff} to $D_r$.
-This gives that the 2nd coefficient of its colored Jones polynomial is given by $e'_r-v_r+1$, where $e'_r$ is the number of edges in the reduced all-$A$ state graph of $D_r$ and $v_r$ is the number of vertices of $s_A(D)'$.
+This implies that the penultimate coefficient of the sum is equal to the 2nd coefficient of the colored Jones polynomial of the link with the diagram $D_e$.
+Thus, they also have the same 2nd coefficient for the reduced polynomial.
+Since $D_e$ is adequate, we may apply Theorem \ref{thm:dlcoeff} to $D_e$.
+This gives that the 2nd coefficient of its reduced colored Jones polynomial is $e'_r-v_r+1$, where $e'_r$ is the number of edges in the reduced all-$+$ state graph $s_+(D_e)'$ and $v_r$ is the number of vertices of $s_+(D_e)'$.
 We compare this to the data from $D$, where $e'$ is the number of edges of the reduced graph $s_{\sigma}(D)'$ and $v$ is the number of vertices in $s_{\sigma}(D)'$.
+We get

-The stability of these coefficients follows from the stability of the 1st and 2nd coefficient for the link represented by $D_r$ since the computation was done independent of $n$. \end{proof}
+The stability of these coefficients follows from the stability of the lst and 2nd coefficient of the colored Jones polynomial of the link represented by $D_e$ since the computation was done independent of $n$. \end{proof}